Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 > pip install py2neo==2.0.8

+#2.
+Download files
-#Download all the files in this repository and save them to a folder of your choice.
+Download or clone all of the files in this repository and save them to a folder of your choice.

-#Set up Neo4J
+#3.
+Set up Neo4J

 If this is your first time running a simulation only: